Leo N. Levi

-Leo Napoleon Levi (September 15, 1856 – January 13, 1904) was a Jewish-American lawyer and communal worker from Texas.
+Leo Napoleon Levi (September 15, 1856 – January 13, 1904) was a Jewish-American lawyer and Jewish activist from Texas.

-Life
+Biography

-Levi was born on September 15, 1856 in Victoria, Texas, the son of Abraham Levi and Mina Halfin.
-His father Abraham was a merchant from Alsace who settled in Victoria in 1849.
+Levi was born on September 15, 1856, in Victoria, Texas, the son of Abraham Levi and Mina Halfin.
+His father was a merchant from Alsace who settled in Victoria in 1849.

-Levi was sent to New York City to take a commercial course, but as he had no interest in a commercial career he returned to New York City in 1871.
+Levi was sent to New York City to take a commercial course, but as he had no interest in a commercial career he returned home in 1871.
 In 1872, he went to study law at the University of Virginia in Charlottesville, Virginia.
 While there, he won the debater's medal and the essayist's medal.
 He finished his studies and returned to Texas when he was twenty, using proceedings to be allowed to be admitted to the bar despite being under twenty-one.
 In 1878, he stumped the state to support Gustav Schleicher's congressional campaign.
 He never held public office, but he took an active interest in public affairs.
 He settled in Galveston, becoming associated with the law firm Flournoy and Scott in 1876.
 He later became a partner in the firm Scott, Levi, and Smith.
 A well-known orator, he gave the commencement speech for the University of Texas in June 1899.

 One of the only Jewish students at the University of Virginia, Levi experienced anti-Semitism and was picked on by the other students.
 One of his classmates, writer Thomas Nelson Page, based one of his book's characters, Wolfert, on him.
 He won the school's admiration and respect by the time he graduated, but his experiences influenced his career and encouraged him to support persecuted Jews.
 He was elected president of Temple B'nai Israel in 1887, serving in that position for twelve years and bringing Rabbi Henry Cohen to the congregation in 1888.

 Levi moved to New York City in 1899 and opened a law office there.
 In 1887, he wrote an open letter to the American rabbinate called "Tell Us: What Is Judaism?"
-Unsatisfied with the replies, he answered his own question with the pamphlet "Judaism in America."
+Unsatisfied with the replies, he answered his question with the pamphlet "Judaism in America."
 Active in B'nai B'rith, he became its president in 1900.
 His last public act was connected to a petition to the Russian government drawn up in protest of the Kishinev pogrom in April 1903.

+Personal life

 In 1877, Levi married Ray Bachrach.
 They had six surviving children.